 You will find a quiet space where you can deepen your contemplative practice or learn for the first time what contemplative spirituality is and the impact it can have your life.
 We will practice Centering Prayer and other prayer practices that invite us into a deeper place of listening for the ways in which God speaks within us.
 We'll also explore the labyrinth and reflect on the teachings of the ancient and present-day mystics.
 Please come as you are.
 All are welcome regardless of experience.

-Each class begins with time to settle in as peaceful music plays.
-We then share in meditative chants, the reading of scripture, a reflective reading and time of Lectio Divina.
+Sunday mornings: The Sunday morning group will begin on Sunday, October 1, 9:30–10:30 a.m., in Room 127.
+Each class begins with time to settle in as peaceful music plays, followed by meditative chants, the reading of the scripture, a reflective reading and time of lectio divina.
+All are welcome in this quiet space.

 Visit the Upcoming Events page for forthcoming Contemplative Spirituality events and retreats.